Zwin-ux/botbot/README.md

 5. ✅ Daily standup meeting support
 6. ✅ Team retrospective functionality
 7. ✅ Personal summary notifications
+8. ✅ Interactive Games:
+   - ✅ Emoji Race
+   - ✅ Story Builder
+   - ✅ Who Said It?
-8. ⏳ Advanced analytics and reporting
+9. ⏳ Advanced analytics and reporting
-9. ⏳ External integrations (GitHub, Jira, etc.)
+10. ⏳ External integrations (GitHub, Jira, etc.)

+## Usage Tips

+- Most commands work in natural language - just type what you want to do!
+- Use `@BotBot help` in any channel for quick assistance
+- Games have a cooldown of 1 hour per channel to prevent spam
+- All games support both text commands and button interactions where applicable

+## Support

+For support or to report issues, please [open an issue](https://github.com/yourusername/botbot/issues) on GitHub.